Welcome to the Real Birth series, where all types of birth are celebrated and shared.

 Painful and exhausting, but empowering.

-Giving birth is hard dirty work whether we choose an epidural at the hospital, med free at home, or a cesarean.
-No matter what we plan on, everything can change in the blink of an eye, and we might find ourselves making decisions we never thought we’d have to.
+Giving birth is hard dirty work whether we choose an epidural at the hospital, med-free at home, or a cesarean.
+No matter what we plan on, everything can change in the blink of an eye, and we can find ourselves making decisions we never thought we’d have to.

 Our birth might follow the textbooks, but it likely won’t, especially if it’s the first baby.
 My first delivery was absolutely nothing like I had read.
 I don’t think anything happened like it was supposed to.

-My goal through this series is to show the beauty in birth…all births.
-C-section, at home or hospital, attended by a midwife or OBGYN, it doesn’t matter.
-They’re all equally beautiful.
+My goal through this series is to show the beauty in all births.
+Cesarean section, at home or hospital, drug-free or epidural, it doesn’t matter.
+They’re all equally beautiful and present their own challenges.

 Childbirth is a personal experience, and we all make different choices.
 One story is not better than the other.
 One mother is not stronger or weaker than the other because of how she brought her child into the world.
 We should all be proud of ourselves and each other instead of silently (or not so silently) judging another mom for how her birth went.
 There isn’t one right way to have a baby.
 What works for us might not work for the next person.